 Start 9 Months Before the Wedding

-This is the perfect time to book your planning session.
-We’ll talk about your theme, colors, and any special printing methods you love—like foil or letterpress.
-Starting early also lets you order Save the Dates if you haven’t already.
+This is the sweet spot for booking your planning session.
+We'll talk through your theme, your colors, and whether a specialty finish like foil or letterpress is calling your name.
+Starting this early also leaves room to get your Save the Dates out if you haven't already.

 Design and Proofing: 6 to 7 Months Out